ansible/workshops/provisioner/README.md

 # creates student_total of workbenches for the workshop
 student_total: 2

-# Set the right workshop type, like networking, rhel or f5 (see above)
+# Set the right workshop type, like network, rhel or f5 (see above)
 workshop_type: rhel

 #####OPTIONAL VARIABLES